MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-configure-graph.md

 This article describes the key steps to configure a multitenant organization using Microsoft Graph PowerShell or Microsoft Graph API.
 This article uses an example owner tenant named *Cairo* and two member tenants named *Berlin* and *Athens*.

 If you instead want to use the Microsoft 365 admin center to configure a multitenant organization, see [Set up a multitenant org in Microsoft 365](/microsoft-365/enterprise/set-up-multi-tenant-org) and [Join or leave a multitenant organization in Microsoft 365](/microsoft-365/enterprise/join-leave-multi-tenant-org).
-To learn how to configure Microsoft Teams for your multitenant organization, see The [new Microsoft Teams desktop client](/microsoftteams/new-teams-desktop-admin).
+To learn how to configure Microsoft Teams for your multitenant organization, see the [Microsoft Teams desktop client](/microsoftteams/new-teams-desktop-admin).

 :::image type="content" source="./media/multi-tenant-organization-configure-graph/configure-multitenant-organization-diagram.png" alt-text="Diagram that shows a multitenant organization with one owner tenant and two member tenants." lightbox="./media/multi-tenant-organization-configure-graph/configure-multitenant-organization-diagram.png":::